joshpeterson/summa/book/first_part/treatise_on_the_one_god/of_the_divine_beatitude/prologue.md

 (2) In regard to what is God called blessed; does this regard His act of intellect?
 (3) Whether He is essentially the beatitude of each of the blessed?
 (4) Whether all other beatitude is included in the divine beatitude?

-* Whether Beatitude Belongs To God?
-* Whether God Is Called Blessed In Respect Of His Intellect?
-* Whether God Is The Beatitude Of Each Of The Blessed?
-* Whether All Other Beatitude Is Included In The Beatitude Of God?